 Forget about all of that — your Warzone character doesn’t have a huge backpack filled with loot.
 Weapons mostly have pre-set attachments, and apart from a couple of armor plates, you pretty much won’t use anything else.

 All of this ensures that you spend more time shooting at your enemies than staring at inventory screens — which is a great thing in our book.
-Check out more games like Call of Duty if you want more games with this specific feel.
+Check out our list of more games like Call of Duty if you want more games with this specific feel.

 Playerunknown’s Battlegrounds (PUBG)